A Dirtbags Guide to Backpacking in Lofoten

 Once the bus dropped us at the intersection, we walked about four miles along another scenic road to the trailhead for Kvalvika Beach.
 Once at the trailhead, the hike itself was significantly easier and shorter than Munkebu.
 Only about two miles long, it is one of the most popular hikes in the region and is maintained with boardwalks over the muddy sections.
 A local friend had warned us that the East side of the beach is incredibly crowded so suggested we continue hiking over a rocky beach outcrop to the West side for more seclusion.
-So, trusting the local, we climbed over the formidable section following a system of ropes and chains to help with the slick scramble.
+So, trusting the locals, we climbed over the formidable section following a system of ropes and chains to help with the slick scramble.
 Once on the grassy knoll of the quiet side, we set up camp and passed out.

 Day Four - Kvalvika Beach + Ryten Hike

 While we appreciated the recommendation from our local friend, we were quick to learn that the quiet side was more secluded for a reason - it is constantly in the shade!
 Shivering, we were not keen on getting out of our sleeping bags until the sun could thaw us.
 Finally, around 10am, it broke over the towering peaks encompassing our tent and we began our day.